ValtteriL/iec62443-svv-demo/SVV-1.md

 The transmitted information is not protected, it goes on plain HTTP.
 As a compensating countermeasure, the component listens only on loopback interface, which prevents others from being able to manipulate the traffic.

+#### CR 3.2 Protection from malicious code

+The one mechanism that the component uses as a protection against malicious code is input sanitization.
+Input sanitization prevents for example XSS attacks against the application.

+Possible functional test cases:
+- Verify input with HTML markup is sanitized